microsoft/Web-Dev-For-Beginners/5-browser-extension/1-about-browsers/README.md

 In essence, the process will be:

-- build your extension using `npm build`
+- build your extension using `npm run build`
 - navigate in the browser to the extensions pane using the "Settings and more" button (the `...` icon) on the top right
 - if it's a new installation, choose `load unpacked` to upload a fresh extension from its build folder (in our case it is `/dist`)
 - or, click `reload` if you are reloading the already-installed extension